sandragreiner/sandragreiner.github.io/_pages/about.md

 ## About me

-Since May 2024, I am Assistant Professor at the University of Southern Denmark (short SDU), in the [ACP Section](https://acp.sdu.dk/).
+Since Oct 2024, I am Interim Professor for Software Engineering at the University of Regensburg, Germany.
+In May 2024, I joined the [ACP Section](https://acp.sdu.dk/) at the University of Souther Denmark as Assistant Professor.
-Before joining Fabrizio Montesi's group, I was [PostDoc](https://seg.inf.unibe.ch/people/sandra/) in Timo Kehrer's [Software Engineering Group](https://seg.inf.unibe.ch/) at the University of Bern since October 2022 and joined them in August 2022 as research assistant.
+Before joining Fabrizio Montesi's group, I was [PostDoc](https://seg.inf.unibe.ch/people/sandra/) in Timo Kehrer's [Software Engineering Group](https://seg.inf.unibe.ch/) at the University of Bern since October 2022.
 I did my PhD studies and lots of teaching activities at the University of Bayreuth in the [Chair for Software Engineering](https://www.ai1.uni-bayreuth.de/de/index.html).

 In 2021, I had the unique opportunity to join the [SQUARE group](https://square.itu.dk/) at the IT University of Copenhagen as guest researcher.
 This research visit, where I studied the synchronization of variability information, was funded by an [DAAD](https://www.daad.de/en/) IFI scholarship.